Emergency Responder Communication Systems

-2. A network system of towers and repeaters across a metropolitan area or region that is usually connected by some form of “wired” communications network that connects the repeaters back to a centralized communications facility.
+2. A network system of towers and repeaters across a metropolitan area or region.

-3. Mobile Radio Systems that are installed in public safety vehicles which also may connect to a multitude of critical devices in the vehicles themselves such as ruggedized computers and other systems.
+3. Mobile Radio Systems that are installed in public safety vehicles.
+These may also connect to a multitude of critical devices in the vehicles themselves.

 4. Portable radios known as “handhelds” that emergency responders carry on their person.
-These handheld radios may transmit directly to the repeater towers or may connect to the mobile radio system in their vehicle which then connects them to the repeater network.
+These handheld radios may transmit directly to the repeater towers or may connect to the mobile radio system in their vehicle.

 5. Centralized Operations/Dispatch Center-These facilities are often collocated at a 911 PSAP facility, where emergency calls from the public are also directed.